WE ARE NOW PART OF Smart School Councils.

 Miss Wilson supports the Chair of school council to run each meeting.

 Children decide at the beginning of the year, if they would like to be part of the School Council and attend regular meetings.
 The class then votes for who they would like to be their class representative (now called 'The Communications Team).
 Year 6 have further responsibilities; Chair, Vice-Chair and Secretary roles and responsibilities.

 School Council members help to find and make improvements to the school environment, develop whole-school polices, decide which charities Upperby Primary School will support and plan and carry out fundraising events.
 A key aspect of Smart School Councils is that the Communications Team help to create Actions Teams that take responsibility for the 'Actions' in order to make progress.
 A fantastic way to get more children involved in things that are important to them!

 There are many benefits of having an active School Council.
 We hope our School Council helps to improve relationships between staff and pupils, and pupils and pupils.
 We aim to promote a more inclusive school where everyone is encouraged and supported to contribute, positive behaviour and working together for the benefit of Upperby Primary School and all of its pupils and an increased opportunity to develop personal, social and communication skills needed for adulthood.

 All schools must promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.

 What are British Values?

 Children have many opportunities for their voices to be heard.
-We have a school council which meets regularly to discuss issues raised in class or by members of staff through our 'Class Meeting Tool'..
+We have a school council which meet to discuss issues raised in class or by members of staff through our 'Class Meeting Tool'..

 The Rule of Law